hollymcevoy/Sweng-2022/README.md

 Updating/The Development Cycle
 ------------

+Neil:
+Ideally all people working on code should have the same working branches at all times.
+This minimises confusion and limits the possibility of merge conflicts.
+So before any development work we should do something like
+- check the status of branches.
+- If branches are behind the remote update the branch by doing ``git pull main`` for example
+- Then again before pushing some update a similar check with ``git status``
+- Then push to the repo

 You now have a git repository, likely with two branches: master and develop.
 Now bake these laws into your mind and process:

 ####You will never commit to ***master*** directly.